Healthcare at your fingertips

 Radiotherapy itself is painless.
 Some patients may experience discomfort or pain during application and placement of the treatment.
 Your radiation oncologist will try to minimize any discomfort or pain you experience during treatment.

-As a patient, how can I get ready for radiation therapy?
+As a patient, how can I prepare for radiation therapy?

 Your oncologist specializing in radiation treatment will give you precise guidelines on preparing for your therapy sessions.
 These guidelines may consist of recommendations like refraining from certain foods or medicines, wearing loose clothing, and scheduling the appointments at a convenient time for you.
 It is essential to carefully adhere to these instructions to guarantee the most favorable outcome.